AnAtormCop/Treble-Smart-8-Repository/README.md

   4. Click enter then wait to finish
   5. Reboot

+# Question And Answers
+  Q: Why does it says "Resizing 'system_a'                                FAILED (remote: 'Not enough space to resize partition')" when i flash the gsi?

+  A: This shows that theres **NO** enough space for system partition.
+You can visit fixes on here :

+  Q: Why does Infinix GSI Causes brightness bugs

+  A: Honestly, Ask the group.
+I dont know why..

+  Q: Do you have por-

+  A: No. now sybau

+  Q: Does System Size changes by installing Stock Rom?

+  A: Obviously yea.
+Because it adds back the parttitions you removed

+  Q: Do you have discord

+  A: Probably Soon

+  Q: Type an new lua

+  A: ``print("hey")``

+Any Infomation you want to know must be on issues!

 # Extras
 "Just be happy if it boots.
 If more than just booting works, feel extremely lucky" - TrebleDroid
   - For help.
 Contact our search "Infinix Smart 8" on telegram